princegeco/csce438-spring2025/mp1_skeleton/README.md

     GLOG_logtostderr=1 ./tsd <-p port>

-To run the client without glog messages (port number and host address are optional), you need to open another terminal window, and enter into thr launched container:
+To run the client (port number and host address are optional), you need to open another terminal window, and enter into the launched docker container:

     docker exec -it csce438_container bash
     cd mp1_skeleton